NixOS/nixos-homepage/README.md

 ## Binary cache

 It can take some time to enter the development environment.
-To speed up and avoid building from source, you can use a binary cache that is also use to speed up our GitHub Actions.
+To speed up and avoid building from source, you can use a binary cache.
+The same cache is used to speed up our GitHub Actions.

 Add the following to the `/etc/nix/nix.conf` or `~/.config/nix/nix.conf`: